 What Is the Lawsuit Alleging?

-Some drivers who experience the “Death Wobble” suspect that it’s related to transmission problems, but attorneys believe the shaking and vibration are caused by a defective drive shaft, which GM also refers to as a “propeller shaft” or “prop shaft.”
+Some drivers who experience the “Chevy Shake” suspect that it’s related to transmission problems, but attorneys believe the shaking and vibration are caused by a defective drive shaft, which GM also refers to as a “propeller shaft” or “prop shaft.”